 uMed is a clinical research and health technology company that partners with healthcare professionals to deliver research opportunities.

-To allow us to send communications to patients on your behalf, we process patient data to our secure uMed platform.
-This data includes names, contact details, and demographics, as well as any communication back from patients, such as answers to questionnaires or patient replies to text messages.
+To allow us to send communications to patients on behalf of Healthcare Providers, we process patient data to our secure uMed platform.
+This data includes coded medical records, names, contact details, and demographics, as well as any communication back from patients, such as answers to questionnaires or patient replies to text messages.

 uMed keeps patient data secure by separating personally identifiable information (PII) from health data.
 These are stored in distinct databases, connected through a secure coded identifier managed within the uMed platform.
 Only authorised systems and personnel with a legitimate purpose can access linked data under strict governance controls.
 This structure ensures a very high standard of data privacy and protection.